K-Winkles/kianasworld/content/root/portfolio/EDSA.md

 Repo can be found **[here](https://github.com/K-Winkles/EDSA-Traffic-Analysis-and-Visualization)**.

 This mini-project is an exercise in the use of Python and some of its tools.
-More than that, the data extracted by the script will most iikely be of use later on.
+More than that, the data extracted by the script will most likely be of use later on.

 ### Data Extraction
   * Beautiful Soup